Studio Technician – Part Time

 and regulations to ensure a safe and compliant work space and support students to work within a safe and engaging environment

 Experience of packing, loading, unloading and firing kilns.
-Batt-washing shelves and removing glaze
+Batt-washing shelves and removing glaze.

-Highly organised and able to work as part of a team
+Good, organised, and able to work as part of a team

 Availability for flexible work hours as required and to support or cover teachers.